Blush Novelties Avant Pride P1 Freedom Review: rainbow striped dildo

 For other kinds of stimulation, I’m conflicted about that swell near the base

 There are two main things that the ramping increase in girth near the bottom is good for:

 - Clitoral grinding if you want something inside while you grind on the outside

 - Sphincter stimulation during anal penetration, particularly if you’re using the head for your prostate

-However, for some, such abrupt stretching right at the entrance can be uncomfortable.
 Myself, I find it stimulating for my clitoris and urethral sponge.
-Even when I insert the dildo all the way in for cervix stimulation, the bump doesn’t feel abrasive to me at all.
+When I insert the dildo all the way in for cervix stimulation, the bump stretches my vaginal opening and adds so much to the sensation.

 I don’t recommend the Pride P1 (or really, any Avant Pride toy) as a beginner G-spot dildo.
 However, The P1 and P2 are silky-smooth, affordable, basics, great for gentle prostate stimulation, grinding against one’s clitoris, or just something to clench around.
 For $30 or less, you get lively and dynamic colors cast in a material that will last a lifetime.
 That goes for every toy in the Avant Pride series.

 And that’s nothing to shrug off.
 Blush Novelties is once again ahead of the trend, adding body-safe sex toys to the market that are both appealing and accessible.
 With the Avant Pride line, they’ve taken basic designs and made them vibrantly unique.

 If you’d like to support more of my writing, you can do so by buying sex toys through my links, which bring me commission at no extra cost to you.
 You can also donate money to Super Smash Cache via Ko-fi.
 Thanks for reading!